 Overnight at our hotel in Stornoway.
 (B, D)

-We will continue to enjoy Stornoway, the main settlement on the Isle of Lewis, and the largest town in the Western Isles, also knows as the Outer Hebrides.
+Today we will continue to enjoy Stornoway, the main settlement on the Isle of Lewis, and the largest town in the Western Isles, also knows as the Outer Hebrides.
 We will explore the sights of Stornoway as we experience the essence of the Scottish Isles.

-Our ferry departs Stornoway to Ullapool.
+Our ferry departs in the afternoon from Stornoway to Ullapool.

 Upon arrival, we transfer to Inverness where we will overnight.
 (B, D)